applebym/applebym.github.io/_posts/2016-4-14-MTATurnstiles.md

 ---

 I ride the subway everyday, along with millions of others.
-Each time someone swipes their card and plows through the turnstile, the MTA captures that bit of data at that points in time (well, actually during that specific four hour increment, to be precise).
+Each time someone swipes their card and plows through the turnstile, the MTA captures that bit of data at that points in time (actually during that specific four hour increment, to be precise).

 For our first project at Metis, we were challenged with the task of downloading, cleaning, organizing,